 The following races are available in Star Drive Frontiers.
 These are considered minor races because they have not established a stellar nation of any kind or small stellar nations of a 3 to 6 systems.
-However, they were contacted by one of the Expanse races.
+However, they were contacted by one of the Frontier races.

 The Bengradi are a species of tailed felinoid bipeds that look like a humanoid version of a terrestrial Bengal Tiger, with orange with black stripe pelts, feline ears and tail.
 They are a genetic-off-shoot of the Halogai’, gengineered by the Sathars in an attempt to breed the violent tendencies out of the Halogai’.
 Physiologically, they relate well to the Halogai’ in almost everything.
 The female is usually taller, for instance, although the males do not have manes.
 The males are usually between 100 cm and 220 cm tall.
 The females are usually between 110 cm and 230 cm tall.
 They are purely carnivorous, eating raw meat as often as possible.
 The Bengradi are praised for their amazing quickness in learning.
 (Based on Rakashan from the Science Fiction Companion).

 Low Light Vision (+1): The Bengradi ignore penalties for bad lighting in all but pitch darkness.

 Keen Senses (+1): The Bengradi have a keen sense which gains them +2 to Notice.

 Natural Weapons: Claws (+1): STR+d6 damage.
 He doesn’t count as an unarmed defender.

 Edge: Scholar or Jack of All Trades (+1): The Bengradi gain either the Scholar edge or the Jack of All Trades Edge because of their quick learning.

 Racial Enemy (–1) – Halogai’: Bengradi suffer a –4 Charisma when dealing with the Halogai’.
 Unless fettered by other authorities or common goals, individuals of the two races typically attack each other on sight.